 The temporalis muscle can have areas of strain that result in a headache that is felt widely throughout the temple, along the eyebrow, behind the eye and may cause pain in the upper teeth.
 Development of strain in the temporalis muscle can result from occlusal imbalance, clenching of the teeth, direct trauma from a fall on the head, impact from a golf ball or baseball, or by a car accident, excessive gum chewing, a cold draft over the muscle.
 Restriction of jaw opening, but not as much as with the masseter.

 Determining the level of jaw restriction in TMJ pain.

 The Three-knuckle Test.
 The fully opened jaw should admit the first three knuckles of the non-dominate hand in individuals with normal joint and bone structures and without areas of muscles strain.
 With areas of strain in the masseter muscle, usually only 2 knuckles can be admitted.
 If there are areas of strain in the temporalis muscle, usually only 2 and a half knuckles can be admitted.
 Grating or popping sounds during this test may indicate TMJ joint problems and require expert examination.

-Although there is no clear method of treatment, we next explore methods for TMJ Pain Relief.
+Although there is no clear methods of treatment for tmj pain, we next explore methods for TMJ Pain Relief.